KaplanOpenSource/hera/hera/doc/source/toolkits/simulations/openFoam/solvers/simpleFoam.rst

 Introduction
 -------------

-The simpleFoam toolkit aids in executing steady-state incompressible solvers.
+The simpleFoam toolkit aids in executing and analyzing the steady-state incompressible solver.

 Usage
 -----

-The stages required to run a simpleFoam with the hera toolkit:
+Running simpleFOAM using the hera requires the following steps.

 1. Copy the basic hermes workflow from 'hermes/examples/openFOAM/simpleFOAM.
 2. Customize the workflow (the instructions here are for indoor workflow, outdoors will be build later):